divnix/std/ARCHITECTURE.md

 ## Goals

-- _Complete_: Standard should make a complete offer for setting up and running the automatbale sections of the SDLC.
+- _Complete_: Standard should make a complete offer for setting up and running the automatable sections of the SDLC.
-- _Optimized_: Standard should optimize for agent ("make your day-to-day life easier") and principle ("quick time-to-market"), alike.
+- _Optimized_: Standard should optimize for agents ("make your day-to-day life easier") and principle ("quick time-to-market"), alike.
 - _Integrated_: Standard should provide the best possible integration experience across a well-curated assortment of verticals.

 ## Value Matrix